ICO registration number ZA318185

 This Privacy Notice tells you about the types of personal data that we at RGDP LLP collect, how we handle it, how we store it and how we keep it safe.

 This notice also tells you about your rights in relation to your personal data.

 We hope the following sections will answer any questions you have but if not, please do get in touch with us.

 It’s likely that we’ll need to update this Privacy Notice from time to time.
 We’ll notify you of any significant changes, but you’re welcome to come back and check it whenever you wish.

 RGDP LLP (RGDP) provides Data Protection Officer (DPO) services to businesses and organisations that wish to outsource all or some of their DPO and data protection functions.
-RGDP helps customers meet the requirements of UK and EU data protection legislation including the Data Protection Act 2018 and General Data Protection Regulation (GDPR).Our contact details are:
+RGDP helps customers meet the requirements of data protection legislation including the Data Protection Act 2018 and UK General Data Protection Regulation (UK GDPR).Our contact details are:

 One Edinburgh Quay

 Tel: 0131 222 3239 / 07741 738842